peter-mouland/web-caddy/API.md

 `component serve`

-This will [build](#build) your site then using [browserSync](https://www.npmjs.com/package/browser-sync) will open your browser and automatically apply any html, css and js source changes that are then made.
+Using [browserSync](https://www.npmjs.com/package/browser-sync) will open your browser and automatically apply any html, css and js source changes that are then made.

 You can configure this to either serve a static site or node app within the [component.config.js](component-structure/component.config.js).